ricohiggs/sdai-ic-d3-semantic-html-elements-1/README.md

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

-1. [ ] Choose which generative AI you would like to use.
+1. [ x] Choose which generative AI you would like to use.
 2. [ ] Write a prompt using your prompt engineering skills asking the AI to refactor the HTML into semantic HTML for you.
 3. [ ] Copy the HTML document and paste it in the generative AI after your prompt.
 4. [ ] Watch the AI work.